-- UK financial services institutions, including subsidiaries of US and other non-EU parent companies, would no longer be able to benefit from passporting (unless single market membership is maintained post-Brexit, which seems unlikely at the time of writing).
-It is not at all clear whether a solution will be found to allow some crossborder financial services access to continue. - Most of the UK's financial services regulation is based on EU law.
+- Most of the UK's financial services regulation is based on EU law.
 That said, substantial further EU legislative work is expected to modify a number of these laws, so it is possible that the regimes could diverge rapidly after Brexit.
 In general with financial services legislation, an assessment will need to be made in the UK whether to align with EU legislation or diverge; the greater the divergence, the more the dual burdens on cross-border firms. - The UK will likely not be part of the ESA framework after Brexit and will have no influence in the development of primary or secondary EU legislation or guidance.
-The UK has been a significant force in the area of financial services legislation, so its withdrawal may impact the legislative agenda and ultimately the quality of the legislation produced. - Significant disruption could occur if UK financial institutions are restricted from providing derivatives-dealing services to EU counterparties.
-In addition, if London-based CCPs (which currently fulfil a critical role in the clearing of derivatives in the EU as a whole) are also prevented from providing clearing services to EU counterparties post-Brexit (even if only for a limited time before an equivalence determination is made and those clearing houses are recognised by ESMA), this could have significant repercussions for financial and non-financial counterparties across the EU.
+The UK has been a significant force in the area of financial services legislation, so its withdrawal may impact the legislative agenda and ultimately the quality of the legislation produced. - In addition to the formal legal measures envisaged by the UK and, to a lesser extent, the European Commission, national regulators in the UK and EU may be required to exercise a significant degree of regulatory forbearance in the event of a no-deal Brexit, given the lack of clarity about how thousands of EU-derived rules would apply.
+It is also predicted by many economists that a no-deal Brexit would have significant negative economic effects on the wider UK economy; conceivably this could pose a financial stability threat to the UK banking system requiring swift intervention by regulators.

-Even before the Brexit referendum a number of new regulatory initiatives were in train or under consideration, in part to recognise the need to reflect newly agreed international standards (such as the Financial Stability Board's total loss-absorbing capacity standard (TLAC) for global systemically important banks) as well building on the EU's own policy priorities around building a banking union within the eurozone and the creation of a capital markets union.
+Even before the Brexit referendum a number of new regulatory initiatives were in progress or under consideration, in part to recognise the need to reflect newly agreed international standards (such as the Financial Stability Board's total loss-absorbing capacity standard (TLAC) for global systemically important banks) as well as building on the EU's own policy priorities around building a banking union within the eurozone and the creation of a capital markets union.
 Important recent EU regulatory initiatives in financial services include:

-- The banking reform legislative package published on 23 November 2016 consisting of: - a set of amendments to the CRD IV package, including amendments to the leverage ratio, the net stable funding ratio and capital standards and new proposals for a requirement to establish intermediate EU holding companies where two or more banking institutions established in the EU have the same ultimate parent in a non-EU country; - a proposal to amend the Single Resolution Mechanism Regulation as regards loss-absorbing and recapitalisation capacity for credit institutions and larger investment firms; and - proposals to amend the existing Bank Recovery and Resolution Directive in relation to TLAC requirements and regarding the ranking of unsecured debt instruments in the insolvency hierarchy. - The proposal to amend EMIR, published on 13 June 2017.
+- The banking reform legislative package published on 23 November 2016, which is expected to be adopted by the European Parliament and the Council of the European Union in 2019, consisting of: - a set of amendments to the CRD IV package, including amendments to the leverage ratio, the net stable funding ratio and capital standards and new proposals for a requirement to establish intermediate EU holding companies where two or more banking institutions established in the EU have the same ultimate parent in a non-EU country; - a proposal to amend the Single Resolution Mechanism Regulation as regards loss-absorbing and recapitalisation capacity for credit institutions and larger investment firms; and - proposals to amend the existing Bank Recovery and Resolution Directive in relation to TLAC requirements and regarding the ranking of unsecured debt instruments in the insolvency hierarchy. - The proposal to amend EMIR, published on 13 June 2017.
 This would amend, inter alia, the procedures involved for the authorisation of CCPs and requirements for the recognition of third-country CCPs or equivalent.
 The proposal aims to address challenges in derivatives clearing as it grows in scale and seeks to reflect a pan-European approach to the supervision of EU and non-EU CCPs, to ensure further supervisory convergence and to enable closer cooperation between supervisory authorities and central banks in the EU and in non-EU countries.
-Despite ESMA suggesting that the reforms are consistent with ensuring the robust supervision of CCPs as systemically important institutions, the proposals have been criticised by some UK policymakers who view them, post-Brexit, as a means of forcing the clearing of eurodenominated financial instruments from the UK to the EU.
+Despite ESMA suggesting that the reforms are consistent with ensuring the robust supervision of CCPs as systemically important institutions, the proposals have been criticised by some UK policymakers who view them, post-Brexit, as a means of forcing the clearing of euro-denominated